-This easy miso ramen soup recipe can be ready in 30 minutes and yields a bowlful of flavorful miso broth full of chicken and fresh vegetables.
-Plus: which type of miso is best.
+This easy miso ramen recipe can be ready in 30 minutes and yields a ramen bowl of flavorful miso broth full of chicken and fresh vegetables.
+Plus: Learn which type of miso is best.

 I consider miso paste a magical ingredient.
 Miso builds an umami flavor profile — that magical combination of rich and salty — quickly, without the fat or time investment required of a pork broth, for example.
 And the addition of pulled chicken and simple vegetables turns it into a well-rounded meal.